 useReducercombined with React context to propagate a shared value around.
 The main challenge here is optimizing re-renders correctly.

 The second is outside of React’s knowledge, in module state.
 Module state allows for singleton-like state to be stored.
 It’s often easier to optimize re-renders through subscriptions that opt-in to re-rendering when the state changes.
-However because it’s a single value in memory, you can’t have different states for different subtrees.
+However, because it’s a single value in memory, you can’t have different states for different subtrees.

 Ability to write to stored state.
-A library should to provide an intuitive API for both reading and writing data to the store.
+A library should provide an intuitive API for both reading and writing data to the store.

 An intuitive API is often one that fits ones existing mental models.
 So this can be somewhat subjective depending on who the consumer of the library is.